dengel29/dngl/src/content/projects/jouney.md

 ---
 title: "Journey Into Chengdu"
-indexImage: /images/journey/proun-2.jpg
+indexImage: '@images/journey/proun-2.jpg'
-indexImageAlt: "Proun by El Lissitzky (1890-1941)"
+indexAlt: "Proun by El Lissitzky (1890-1941)"
-heroImage: /images/journey/journeyinto.jpg
+heroImage: '@images/journey/journeyinto.jpg'
-heroImageAlt: 'The logo and color scheme for my hackathon project Journey Into Chengdu'
+heroAlt: 'The logo and color scheme for my hackathon project Journey Into Chengdu'
 projectDescription: Hackathon WeChat Miniprogram
 order: 7
 projectBrief: A WeChat miniprogram to track and gamify the experience of exploring your city.